mlevans0/altmetric-details-page-api-docs/source/getting-started.rst

      - The ISBN can be either ISBN-10 or ISBN-13 and does not need to be normalized.
    * - ``id``
      - Altmetric Internal Identifier
-     - Altmetric IDs are transient and unstable over the medium term.
+     - Each article in the Altmetric database has a unique identifier which we include for reference.
+Altmetric IDs are transient and unstable over the medium term.
 For long term application it is recommended that persistent IDs such as DOIs, arXiv IDs or PMIDs are used instead.
    * - ``nct_id``
      - ClinicalTrials.gov ID
      - Identifier used within the ClinicalTrials.gov database.